 - Would you attend a doctor who identified as LGBT but was of a different gender from you?
 What about if they were the same gender as you?
 Would you attend a doctor who identified as a different race from you?
 How about a different religion?

 - Have you attended a pride event for the LGBT community or other community of a minority?
 Why or why not?

 - Can you think of three historical figures who identified as LGBT?
 How about three who are of a different race?
 Different religion?

-- Have you ever made or laughed at a joke intended to make fun of someone of a minority group, such as the LGBT community?
+- Have you ever made or laughed at a joke intended to make fun of someone for identifying in a minority group, such as the LGBT community?
 How did that make you feel later on?
 How did it make others feel?